Hot vehicles as dangerous to police dogs as gunfire

 COLUMBIA, S.C.
 (AP) — The death of a police dog left in his handler’s car in South Carolina is a reminder that hot cars can be as dangerous for the animals as chasing criminals.

-People for the Ethical Treatment of Animals spokeswoman Catie Cryar says at least three police dogs have died from heat stress inside vehicles so far in 2018.
-That number is unofficial, because there is no requirement to report the deaths of police dogs to the government.
+At least three police dogs have died from heat stress inside vehicles so far in 2018 and that number is unofficial, because there is no requirement to report the deaths of police dogs to the government, said Catie Cryar, a spokeswoman for People for the Ethical Treatment of Animals.

 The Officer Down Memorial Page lists three police dogs killed by gunfire this year.